How to create a webinar-ready presentation?

 Make it mobile-friendly

+And the last webinar presentation tip talks about mobiles.
 Did you know that at least 25% of participants actually join your webinars from mobile devices?
 If you want to check the stats for your case, take a look at whether your webinar platform provider gives you this information.
 It’s certainly one of LiveWebinar’s extended analytics features.

 What does it mean to have a mobile-friendly presentation?
 First, it should adjust to various screens and preserve quality on desktops, tablets and mobiles.
 Usually, this depends on the platform you use.